European-XFEL/EXtra-writer/docs/source/architecture.rst

 data.

-knows nothing about the data format, whether they match the key and how to write it out.
+:Invariant: :class:`DataQueue` knows nothing about the data format, whether they match the key and how to write it out.

 :Invariant: the data held by the :class:`DataQueue` cannot be written to
     disk because such writing would violate the file format.
 If the data is still in the :class:`DataQueue` when writing is done, it drops.

-:class:`DatasetWriterBase` is a class that writers data.
+:class:`DatasetWriterBase` is a class that writes data.
 It determines how exactly and in what chunks the data will be written.

 :Invariant: only it knows how to write data.